 - Torn, ripped, oversized, camouflage and military clothing are not permitted.

 - Special functions may require more formal wear.
-Parents will be notified when this is required.
+Please see below.

 - Students in 8th grade, third trimester, may wear sweatshirts, fleece, and shirts from their intended secondary schools.